Emmanuel Rivera Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.86 team ERA ranks seventh across all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.83).

-- Twins pitchers combine to rank 15th in baseball in home runs given up (128 total, 1.2 per game).
+- Twins pitchers combine to give up 129 total home runs at a rate of 1.2 per game (to rank 15th in the league).

+- Keuchel starts for the first time this season for the Twins.

 © 2023 Data Skrive.
 All rights reserved.